Difference Between Maximum XAUUSD Leverage Set by the Broker and Used XAUUSD Trading Leverage

 Calculation:

-These Levels are Shown in the Trading Platform Screenshot Below as an Example:
+These Levels are Shown on the Software Image Below as an Examples: